aldingsgit/aldingsgit.github.io/index.md

 What are you doing this summer?

-Every hungry, bright-eyed student has been trained to dedicate precious summer months to interning since learning the terms Kleiner Perkins and Mckinsey.
+An entire generation of hungry, bright-eyed students have been trained to dedicate precious summer months to interning for as long as they can remember.

-And as the post-offer bliss and visions of an idyllic corporate dream fade, they are quickly replaced by the harsh uncertainty that a full-time offer and the privelages of that life are far from guaranteed.
+And as visions of an idyllic corporate dream fade, post-offer bliss is jettisoned by the harsh uncertainty: a full-time offer is far from guaranteed.

-Take my friend who has accepted an MBA internship at a well-known tech firm (ie. FAANG).
+Take my friend a summer intern at a well-known tech firm (ie. FAANG).

 He is thrilled and excited by the opporunity but has already began brooding over the odds of a fulltime offer.

 And as fantasies and doubts intermingle throughout his psyche, he is left wondering:

-What is the probability of being hired fulltime as a summer intern?
+What is the probability that I'll be hired on fulltime as a summer intern?

-Well, good thing we have statistics to tell us about the mathematics of dealing with this uncertainty.
+Well, good thing we have statistics to soothe us with the mathematics of dealing with this uncertainty.

 ### Thanks Bayes